SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 ### Pro Tips

 * The World Info engine is a very powerful prompt management tool.
 Don't fixate on adding character lore alone, feel free to experiment.
-* Activation keywords, titles, and other information that is not in the **Content** field is not inserted into context, so each World Info entry have a comprehensive, standalone description.
+* Activation keywords, titles, and other information that is not in the **Content** field is not inserted into context, so each World Info entry should have a comprehensive, standalone description.
 * To create rich and detailed world lore, entries can be interlinked and reference one another by using recursive activation.
 See more on [Recursion](#recursive-scanning) below.
 * SillyTavern offers flexible context budgeting for inserted background information.
-To conserve tokens, it is advisable to keep entry contents concise.
+To conserve prompt tokens, it is advisable to keep entry contents concise.

 ### Further reading